liquibase/liquibase-databricks/README.md

 ## NOTE!
 ONLY TABLES CREATED WITH UNITY CATALOG ARE SUPPORTED FOR MOST ADVANCED OPERATIONS
-This extension utilizes Unity Catalog System tables for many advanced operations such as snapshotting, idedentifying various constraints (PK/FK/NOT NULL, etc.)
+This extension utilizes Unity Catalog System tables for many advanced operations such as snapshotting, identifying various constraints (PK/FK/NOT NULL, etc.)
 If hive_metastore is used, this is not tested and may not provide all the below functionality.